 FAQ

-We offer three subscription plans;
+We curently have 4 subscription plans;

 1. Free